-$$1.3 DL + 2.17 LL \le Fy \tag{3.6}$$
+$$1.3 DL + 2.17 LL \le F{v}$$ (3.6)

 The live load multiplier in Equation 3.6 could be dropped in order to determine more accurate bridge girder capacities near girder yield stresses.
 The AASHTO design methods automatically place excess capacity into each bridge girder design.
 Under the passage of an overloaded truck, traffic patterns on a critical bridge can be modified so that the live loads present on a structure can be limited to the overweight truck only, and therefore accurately determined.
+Increase in the load due to dynamic or impact effects included in the initial design are often eliminated by speed restrictions for Superheavy vehicles.
+No speed restrictions are placed upon normal permit vehicles.
+The multipliers shown in the previous

-The multipliers shown in the previous AASHTO design equations are necessary to handle the day-to-day loading pattern uncertainty that exists for each individual bridge structure designed.
-However, when the live load pattern can be controlled, as in this case, these load factors could be modified so that true bridge capacities are not under-estimated.
+AASHTO design equations are necessary to handle the day-to-day loading pattern uncertainty that exists for each individual bridge structure designed.
+However, when the live load pattern can be controlled, as in this case, these load factors could be modified so that true bridge capacities are not underestimated.

 It must be noted that these approaches have used the AASHTO design LLDF calculation technique, which is also conservative in nature.
 Using this approach, slab moments are not considered and specific individual bridge characteristics were not used to generate the LLDF relationships.
-This thesis aims at using finite element analysis methods to more accurately calculate true LLDF's to increase bridge capacity estimates.
-By determining more accurate LLDF's, critical bridge structures, thought to be overstressed when checked using the AASHTO design LLDF's, may have the capacities to not be overstressed.
-While line-girder analyses are helpful in quickly identifying potential overloads, they must be combined with refined LLDF's to estimate true bridge capacities.
+This report aims at using finite element analysis methods to more accurately calculate true LLDFs to increase bridge capacity estimates.
+By determining more accurate LLDFs, critical bridge structures, thought to be overstressed when checked using the AASHTO design LLDFs, may have the capacities to not be overstressed.
+While line-girder analyses are helpful in quickly identifying potential overloads, they must be combined with refined LLDFs to estimate true bridge capacities.